- Super Bowl Championships: 3

 After a brutal six-win season (5-9-2 ATS) in 2017, new owner Mark Davis went out and signed the best coach in broadcasting, John Gruden.

-Gruden is assembling a team (Jordy Nelson, Doug Martin, Tahir Whitehead & Marcus Gilchrist) that will contend for the 2014 AFC West title.
-Unfortunately, this is 2018.
+Gruden assembled a roster (Jordy Nelson, Doug Martin, Tahir Whitehead & Marcus Gilchrist) that would have contended for the 2014 AFC West title.
+Unfortunately, in 2018, they were only good enough to go 4-12.